genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ### Linear Models

 Now we are ready to put all this to use.
 Let's start with Galton's example.
-If we define these matrix
+If we define these matrices

 {$$}
 \mathbf{Y} = \begin{pmatrix}